GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Experimental Evaluation

 \subsection{Performance Comparison}

 \textbf{Optimizing for PostgreSQL.} As shown in Figure \ref{fig: postgres}, \system finds the best performing knob configuration with significantly less iterations in both benchmarks.
 For example, \system rapidly achieves significant performance improvement and reaches near-optimal latency (44.4\% less latency) with only 20 iterations in terms of TPC-H benchmark.
 Moreover, \system continues to achieve a 12.7\% reduction of latency after the 20-th iteration.
 While DB-BERT presents similar performance in the first 20 iterations (37.5\% less latency), it fails to further reduce the latency (only 3.4\% reduction).
 For methods that do not use domain knowledge, they converge much slower than \system (26x slower on average) and fail to find a configuration comparable to \textsc{GPTuner} (35.6\% worse on average).
 The results on TPC-C are similar to that on TPC-H, where \system converges 12.6x faster and reaches the highest throughput.
+On average, \system takes 92.6\% less optimization time to achieve the best performance of the baselines.
+In the rest of the experiments, we focus on \textit{sample efficiency} only (see Section \ref{subsec: cost-analysis} for a discussion).

 \textbf{Optimizing for MySQL.} The results on MySQL are presented in Figure \ref{fig: mysql}, which are similar to that on PostgreSQL.
 In terms of TPC-H, \system significantly reduces the latency by 48.5\% at the very beginning, surpassing the best performance achieved by all other baselines within 100 rounds.
 For TPC-C, \system achieves the highest throughput of 1029 tx/s over the default 240 tx/s, which is 10\% and 131.7\% better than DB-BERT and DDPG++, respectively.
 Notably, GP and SMAC fail to have considerable performance improvement on both benchmarks.
 This is because the default value ranges provided by DBMS vendors are excessively broad, making the optimizers struggle to explore the vast search space without the guidance of domain knowledge.